AndrewShpagin/eWeLink-redirect/README.md

 All options look like
 ### /option=value
 The value is optional and may be missing if it has sense.
+You may pass multiple options at once and operate with multiple devices.
+But first 3 options should be **email, password, region**, this is mandatory!
 The list of available options:

 | Option    |Parameter | Value                                |